 Normal Mode: During normal operation of any circuit (such as a switch-mode power supply) connected to the AC Mains, AC current flows in through the AC Line and out through the AC neutral.
 This is called Normal Mode Current (or Differential Mode Current.)

 Common Mode: There are other noise currents generated in most circuits that tend to be higher in frequency.
-These currents can be conducted out the AC Mains in the form of noise.
+These currents can be conducted out of the AC Mains in the form of noise.
 This is called Common Mode Noise.
 The current flows out on both the AC Line and AC neutral, hence the term Common Mode.
 It is this noise that a Common Mode Choke seeks to suppress.

-How does a common mode choke work?
+How do common mode choke windings work?

-For common mode noise, however, the flux generated by the current in each winding is additive, causing the choke to present a very high impedance to common mode currents.
+For common-mode noise, however, the flux generated by the current in each winding is additive, causing the choke to present a very high impedance to common mode currents.

 As stated above, the impedance of the common mode choke is proportional to the frequency of the current.
-So determining the required inductance of the choke depends on the lowest frequency of common mode noise the designer is trying to suppress.
+So determining the required inductance of the choke depends on the lowest frequency of common-mode noise the designer is trying to suppress.

 The wire for a common mode choke must be larger enough in diameter to handle the Normal Mode current without overheating.